Bosworth Hall (Market Bosworth): History

 As Dixie was also "legendary for his ignorance" there is an amusing anecdote told about his violent encounter with a neighbouring squire who objected to Dixie barring access to a footpath across his land.
 The ensuing fight must have been memorable, for Dixie at least: when he was presented to the Germanic King George II at a levee as Sir Wolstan Dixie "of Bosworth Park", the king, wanting perhaps to show some knowledge of important English battles, said, "'Bosworth-Bosworth!
 Big battle at Bosworth, wasn't it?'
 'Yes, Sire.
 But I thrashed him', replied Sir Wolstan, oblivious of any other fight than his own".

 The last Dixie of Bosworth Hall, Sir Alexander Beaumont Churchill Dixie, 11th Baronet (1851–1924), who was known as "Sir A.B.C.D." or "Beau", was High Sheriff of Leicestershire for 1876.
-In 1875, he married Florence Douglas (1855–1905), who in her lifetime was well known as a writer, feminist, big game hunter, war correspondent, and suffragette.
+In 1875, he married Florence Douglas (1855–1905), who in her lifetime was well known as a writer, feminist, big game hunter, war correspondent, and suffragist.
 While still living at Bosworth she wrote the best-seller Across Patagonia (1880).
 She was a sister of the Marquess of Queensberry who gave his name to the Marquess of Queensberry rules and an aunt of Oscar Wilde's close friend Lord Alfred Douglas.
 Sir Alexander and Lady Florence left Bosworth in the early 1880s and went to live at Glen Stuart House on Lord Queensberry's Kinmount estate in Dumfriesshire, Scotland.
 However, the Dixies maintained connections with Bosworth, serving as governors of its grammar school, and the 13th and last Baronet had a home in Bosworth Park at the time of his death in 1975.

-The Bosworth estate was purchased in 1885 by Charles Tollemache Scott, who made numerous improvements to the building and added his initials to some of the iron guttering, which can still be seen to this day.
+The Bosworth estate was purchased in 1885 by Charles Tollemache Scott, who made numerous improvements to the building and added his initials to some of the iron guttering, which can still be seen.
+Scott married Lady Agnes Tollemache, heiress to the Earls of Dysart.
+Following the estate’s purchase, Scott improved the house, park, and surrounding village.
+Architect Thomas Garner designed additions to the Hall in the Queen Anne style, and estate buildings.
+The walled garden, greenhouses and tower are Grade II listed.
 Among other changes Tollemache Scott made, the cellar gates were replaced with cell doors from the Newgate Prison in London.
 The gate is still there, situated at the entrance to the Newgate bar.

-Tollemache Scott's daughter, Wenefryde, sold the Bosworth Hall estate in 1913.
+Tollemache Scott's daughter, Wenefryde Scott, later Countess of Dysart, sold the Bosworth Hall estate in 1913.
 It changed hands twice more before being sold to Leicestershire County Council in 1931.
-It became a hospital, which it remained until the 1980s.
+It became a hospital, Bosworth Park Infirmary, which it remained until 1988.
+Folk musician Davey Graham was born in the infirmary in 1940 and a blue plaque marks his birthplace.